Zero API Costs

 MCP Server

-24 tools exposed via MCP — including kj_discover, kj_triage, kj_researcher, kj_architect for standalone role execution, kj_preflight for human-confirmed agent config, kj_board for HU Board management, kj_status for live parsed status, and kj_undo for reverting pipeline runs.
+27 tools exposed via MCP — including kj_discover, kj_triage, kj_researcher, kj_architect for standalone role execution, kj_preflight for human-confirmed agent config, kj_board for HU Board management, kj_status for live parsed status, kj_undo for reverting pipeline runs, and kj_rag_query / kj_rag_index for semantic search over the project.
 Real-time progress notifications for all tools.
 Graceful restart after npm updates.

 5 AI Agents